 The first two phases comprising of 42 homes have been completed to date.

 Guiseley, Leeds, West Yorkshire

-Bowman Riley Architects created concept designs for a residential development on the 4.64 acre site of a redundant series of industrial buildings at Springhead Mills in the West Yorkshire town of Guiseley, which originally opened in 1842.
+Bowman Riley created concept designs for a residential development on the 4.64 acre site of a redundant series of industrial buildings at Springhead Mills in the West Yorkshire town of Guiseley, which originally opened in 1842.